CraryPrimitiveMan/awesome-with-star/awesome/CUTR-at-USF_awesome-transit.md

 ### Other multimodal data formats

 - [NeTex](http://netex-cen.eu/) - A general purpose XML format designed for the exchange of complex static transport data among distributed systems managed by the [CEN standards process](https://www.cen.eu/work/ENdev/how/Pages/default.aspx).
-- [General Bikeshare Feed Specification (GBFS)](https://github.com/NABSA/gbfs) - Open data standard for real-time bikeshare information developed by members of the [North American Bikeshare Association (NABSA)](http://nabsa.net/). :star:165
+- [General Bikeshare Feed Specification (GBFS)](https://github.com/NABSA/gbfs) - Open data standard for real-time bikeshare information developed by members of the [North American Bikeshare Association (NABSA)](http://nabsa.net/). :star:169
-- [GTFS-ride](https://github.com/ODOT-PTS/GTFS-ride) - An open, fixed-route transit ridership data standard developed through a partnership between the Oregon Department of Transportation and Oregon State University. :star:17
+- [GTFS-ride](https://github.com/ODOT-PTS/GTFS-ride) - An open, fixed-route transit ridership data standard developed through a partnership between the Oregon Department of Transportation and Oregon State University. :star:18
 - [Managed and Tolled Lanes Feed Specification (MTLFS)](https://github.com/vta/Managed-and-Tolled-Lanes-Feed-Specification) - Proposal for a schema that comprise the Managed and Tolled Lanes Tolling Feed Specification (MTLFS) and defines the fields used in all of those files developed by [Santa Clara Valley Transportation Authority](http://www.vta.org/). :star:5
-- [GTFS-plus](https://github.com/osplanning-data-standards/GTFS-PLUS) - A GTFS-based transit network format for *vehicle and capacity data* suitable for dynamic transit modeling developed by Puget Sound Regional Council, UrbanLabs LLC, LMZ LLC, and San Francisco County Transportation Authority. :star:10
+- [GTFS-plus](https://github.com/osplanning-data-standards/GTFS-PLUS) - A GTFS-based transit network format for *vehicle and capacity data* suitable for dynamic transit modeling developed by Puget Sound Regional Council, UrbanLabs LLC, LMZ LLC, and San Francisco County Transportation Authority. :star:11
 - [Dyno-Demand](https://github.com/osplanning-data-standards/dyno-demand) - A GTFS-based travel demand data format focusing on individual passenger *demand* suitable for dynamic network modeling developed by San Francisco County Transportation Authority, LMZ LLC, and UrbanLabs LLC. :star:1
 - [Dyno-Path](https://github.com/osplanning-data-standards/dyno-path) - (Under development - see [this post](https://github.com/osplanning-data-standards/GTFS-PLUS/pull/52#issuecomment-331231000)) Data for individual passenger *trajectories*. :star:1
 - [GTFS-stat](https://github.com/osplanning-data-standards/GTFS-STAT) - An extension to a GTFS transit network with additional files that contain performance data developed by UrbanLabs LLC and San Francisco County Transportation Authority.
 - [TIDES project](https://groups.google.com/forum/#!forum/tidesproject) -  Transit ITS Data Exchange Specification (TIDES) is a proposed effort to create standard data structures, APIs, and data management tools for historical transit ITS data including AVL, APC and AFC Data.
 - [SAE Shared and Digital Mobility Committee](http://articles.sae.org/15799/) - Appears to be working on a data standard for car share and transportation network companies (TNCs) / rideshare.

+### Resources

+On-line courses, blog posts, and reports related to open transit data.

+#### On-line courses

+- [World Bank - "Intro. to GTFS" online course](https://olc.worldbank.org/content/introduction-general-transit-feed-specification-gtfs-and-informal-transit-system-mapping) - A free, online, self-paced course for learning about GTFS and GTFS-realtime.

+#### Blog posts

+- [When(ish) is my bus?
+Data and code](https://github.com/mjskay/when-ish-is-my-bus) - The data and code (R) behind Whenish is my bus?
+Data includes three days of historical vehicle positions and the survey results. :star:20
+- ["Legacy AVL system?
+It's okay, join the club." by Kurt Raschke](https://kurtraschke.com/2015/01/legacy-avl-export) - Discussion of options for transforming legacy AVL system data into the GTFS-realtime format.
+- ["GTFS Best Practices now available!" by Sean Barbeau](https://medium.com/@sjbarbeau/gtfs-best-practices-now-available-88ac67194233) - Discusses some of the challenges of an open data format like GTFS and the GTFS Best Practices that were launched in early 2017 to help address data quality.
+- ["What's new in GTFS-realtime v2.0" by Sean Barbeau](https://medium.com/@sjbarbeau/whats-new-in-gtfs-realtime-v2-0-cd45e6a861e9) - Discuss the shortfalls in GTFS-realtime v1.0 and the improvements in v2.0.
+- ["AVL, CAD, and Real-Time Passenger Info for Beginners" by Tony Laidig](http://transitdata.net/avl-cad-and-real-time-passenger-info-for-beginners/) - Provides a general introduction to technology used to track vehicles.

+#### Academic papers

+- [Tang et al. - "Ridership effects of real-time bus information system: A case study in the City of Chicago"](https://www.sciencedirect.com/science/article/pii/S0968090X12000022) - Experiment in Chicago, IL showed modest increase in ridership when riders had access to real-time info via text message or email.
+- [Kay et al. - "When(ish) is my bus?
+User-centered Visualizations of Uncertainty in Everyday, Mobile Predictive Systems"](http://faculty.washington.edu/jhullman/busUncertaintyVis.pdf) - Paper attempts to answr the question of "how do we communicate uncertainty in transit predictions?"
+Explains the problem, existing solutions and designs a [better interface for letting users know when to arrive at the bus stop](https://github.com/mjskay/when-ish-is-my-bus/blob/master/quantile-dotplots.md#quantile-dotplots).
+- [Watkins et al. - "Where Is My Bus?
+Impact of mobile real-time information on the perceived and actual wait time of transit riders"](https://www.sciencedirect.com/science/article/pii/S0965856411001030) - Experiments in Seattl,e WA showed that riders perceived shorter bus wait times when they had access to real-time info via mobile apps.
+- [Brakewood et al. - “An experiment evaluating the impacts of real-time transit information on bus riders in Tampa, Florida”](https://www.sciencedirect.com/science/article/pii/S0965856414002146) - Controlled experiment in Tampa, FL showed that riders with access to real-time info via mobile apps perceived nearly 2 minute reduction in wait times compared to riders without real-time info.
+Riders with real-time info also had decreases in anxiety and frustration and better reception of agency.
+- [Brakewood et al. - "The impact of real-time information on bus ridership in New York City"](https://www.sciencedirect.com/science/article/pii/S0968090X15000297) - Experiment in NYC showed that ridership increased on long routes when real-time info was made available to riders.

+#### Government reports
+- [APTA Policy Development and Research - Public Transportation Embracing Open Data](http://www.apta.com/resources/reportsandpublications/Documents/APTA-Embracing-Open-Data.pdf) - APTA's discussion of the benefits and challenges of open transit data (a short summary of the below TCRP report).
+- [TCRP Synthesis 115 - Open Data: Challenges and Opportunities for Transit Agencies](http://onlinepubs.trb.org/Onlinepubs/tcrp/tcrp_syn_115.pdf) - A comprehensive report looking at the benefits and challenges of open transit data.

 ## License